 - Never facing the consequences of their actions

 Are You in a Codependent Relationship?

-Codependent partners can sometimes be identified through behavioral traits that are detrimental and inhibiting the progress and healing of themselves and their addicted partner.
+Recognizing codependency in relationships can be difficult.
+Though codependent partners can sometimes be identified through behavioral traits that are detrimental and inhibiting the progress and healing of themselves and their addicted partner.
 Often a codependent party will show signs of:

 - Low self-esteem

 - Excessive caretaking

 - A fear of abandonment

 - Cleaning up after their partner’s addiction